About REGEN

 Why participate?

-- Assess the impacts of your sustainable solutions: Apply the Assessment Framework for Urban Regeneration (AFUR) to better understand the benefits and potential drawbacks of interventions and thus promote environmental sustainability, economic revitalization, and social inclusion.
+- Assess the impacts of your sustainable solutions: apply AFUR to better understand the benefits and potential drawbacks of interventions and thus promote environmental sustainability, economic revitalization, and social inclusion.

 - Showcase your project in a LIST’s map server: the Luxembourg Institute of Science and Technology (LIST) developed the iGuess geospatial platform which provides a novel framework for development and implementation based on OGC standards.
 It uses the WFS, WMS, WCS, and WPS standards. https://iguess.list.lu/